 People who are recently “woke” to how to handle situations with their spouse, children, job, or home want to spread the Gospel.
-Every situation (or at least yours) is a perfect fit for their wisdom.
+Every situation (or at least yours) is a perfect fit for this newly acquired wisdom.
 If only someone had “woke” them to this solution earlier.
-They genuinely are excited to share their wisdom and confidently assume that it will benefit you the same way.
+They genuinely are excited to share the One True Way.
+They confidently assume that it will benefit you the same way it saved them.

 4 The Needy